Shafik23/EasyDAR/README.md

-# EasyDAR - a Digital Audit Report generator, based on the wonderful SEOStats project.
+# EasyDAR - a Digital Audit Report generator, based on the wonderful SEOstats project.

 -----